 * No matter how much money you make or have, your steady state of happiness won't really change.
 Stop thinking that if you get to X amount you will be happy.
 Retire by a certain age, not a financial figure.
 There will always be something that will make you feel bad.
 The good thing is, you'll likely revert back to your steady state.

-* If you’re relatively young (under 40), it’s worth swinging for the fences during the good times.
-It’s worth allocating some funny money to chase unicorns.
+* If you're relatively young (under 40), it's worth swinging for the fences during the good times with growth stocks.
+It's worth allocating some funny money to chase unicorns.
 Money is abundant and cheap.
 Once the spigot shuts off, dumb ideas no longer get funded and silly job offers are no longer given.